zachpmanson/notes/notes/Archive/Problems/Deploying Docker From ARM.md

-Azure container instances are not built to serve [[docker]] builds created on ARM machines, like Macbooks with M-series chips.
+Azure container instances are not built to serve [[Docker]] builds created on ARM machines, like Macbooks with M-series chips.
 If you attempt to run these they will immediately crash and be restarted.

 ```
 docker build -t your-image-tag --platform linux/amd64 .